 1. Basic Compensation and Salary Scale

-A structured process to determine salaries can ensure fairness and competitiveness.
-Develop range-based functions, experience, and data, and revise them periodically to remain updated.
+A structured approach to setting salaries helps ensure fairness and market competitiveness.
+Develop salary ranges based on role, experience, and market data, and review them regularly to remain current.

 2. Incentive and Variable Pay